radibit/js-tips-slack-bot/README.md

 - `SLACK_TOKEN` - Slack API Token - in order to create one visit [Slack API settings](https://api.slack.com/web)
 - `SLACK_GROUP` - Target Slack group - specify the Slack group that will receive the messages
 - `SLACK_POST_TO` ( optional ) - Specify if the messages should be posted to a private group ( `group` ) which is the default option or a public channel ( `channel` )
+- `DATABASE_URL` - Heroku Postgres URL - provide URL in order to connect the app to a Postgres database.
+Once you installed the Heroku Postgres add-on  you can find the required information on the [connection settings](https://postgres.heroku.com/databases) panel

 ## Test it locally